-2. Derogations from the language of the proceedings in written proceedings

-In written proceedings before the EPO any party may use any official language of the EPO.
-However, in such proceedings the EPO uses the language of the proceedings in the sense of Art.
-14(3).
+2. Derogations from the language of the proceedings in written proceedings proceedings the organs of the EPO cannot use any official language other than the language of the proceedings (see G 4/08).
 Natural or legal persons having their residence or principal place of business within an EPC Contracting State having a language other than English, French or German as an official language, and nationals of that state resident abroad, may file documents which have to be filed within a time limit in an official language of that state.
 For example, an Italian or Swiss applicant may file a reply to a communication from the Examining Division issued under Art.
 94(3) in the Italian language.
 A translation of this document, into an official language of the EPO must be filed (Rule 6(2)).
 The translation can be into any EPO official language, regardless of the language of the proceedings.